 - Or a mixture of both types of data

-Plugins like Recommendation Engine for WooCommerce give you the flexibility to offer recommendation within all three of these category types.
+Plugins like Recommendation Engine for WooCommerce give you the flexibility to offer recommendations within all three of these category types.
 In the Barilliance study, the best performing recommendation widgets were those making suggestions based on what other customers were buying.

 To make your recommendations more effective, place them above the fold of your product pages so customers don’t need to scroll to find them.